Timeline

 September 4, 2023

-The Salata Institute reveals the 14 grant recipients as part of the Institute’s Seed Grant program.
-Projects include calculating the carbon footprints of AI-computing, predicting sea-level rise in the arctic, and developing algae-based insulation materials.
+The Salata Institute reveals the names of 14 grant recipients as part of the Institute’s Seed Grant program.
+Projects range from calculating the carbon footprints of AI-computing, predicting sea-level rise in the arctic, and developing algae-based insulation materials.

 August 4, 2023

 Harvard professor Jody Freeman steps down from her role at ConocoPhillips.
-This comes after environmental activists critiqued her conflict of interest with the oil giant while working with Harvard’s Environmental and Energy Law program and as co-chair of the Harvard Presidential Committee on Sustainability.
+This comes after environmental activists critiqued this conflict of interest while working with Harvard’s Environmental and Energy Law program and as co-chair of the Harvard Presidential Committee on Sustainability.

 July 1-31, 2023